-“For example, the value of a pool may be around $15,000 to $30,000 depending on the size and features, a third car garage bay may be valued around $5,000 to $7,000 and a full bath may be worth $5,000 to $7,000,” Ameer says.
+“For example, the value of a pool may be around $15,000 to $30,000 depending on the size and features, a third-car garage bay may be valued around $5,000 to $7,000 and a full bath may be worth $5,000 to $7,000,” Ameer says.

+These adjustments are based on a generally accepted range of values in CoreLogic’s Marshall & Swift Residential Cost Handbook.
+Appraisers utilize the handbook more so than real estate agents, but agents often consult with appraisers to stay current on adjustments.
 After adjustments are made, the agent or appraiser typically has a “very good idea of what the value is for the property,” Ameer says.

-Other ways to calculate fair market value (FMV)
+Other ways to calculate FMV

 Aside from the comps strategy, appraisers sometimes use what’s called the cost approach to determine fair market value, especially when the home is unique and there aren’t many comps to weigh it against.
 In the cost approach, an appraiser considers the previous sale price of the lot and estimates the cost of construction to replace the home on the property, factoring in depreciation and subtracting that from the value.

-A lesser-used third method is known as the income capitalization approach, which is generally reserved for income or rental properties, and is based on how much income can be generated from the home.
+A lesser-used method is known as the income capitalization approach, which is generally reserved for income or rental properties, and is based on how much income can be generated from the home.

+However, in many markets today, homes sell for above fair market value, so using comps to craft an offer strategy may not result in a successful outcome for buyers in multiple-offer situations.
 “Many sellers throughout the country are pushing their asking prices to see what the market will bear, given the low supply/high demand market we are currently experiencing,” Ameer says.
-“This approach does not work as well in a slowing market, where inventory levels are building and afz seller is often competing with a lot of options in their price range, including new construction.”
+“This approach does not work as well in a slowing market, where inventory levels are building and a seller is often competing with a lot of options in their price range.”

-Keep in mind the local housing market and comparable houses nearby (neighborhood comps) are all significant factors in determining FMV, too, as are the nature of the neighborhood and its amenities: Is there a major highway or public transportation nearby?
-Are schools in the area good?
-What is the crime rate like?
-What is the proximity to retail areas/commercial businesses?
+The fair market value of a home is impacted by various factors, including location, size, usable space, age, condition and amount of upgrades or updates.
+The local housing market and comparable houses nearby (neighborhood comps) are all significant factors in determining FMV, too, as is the nature of the neighborhood and its amenities.
+(For example, is there public transportation nearby?
+Are local schools well regarded?
+What is the crime rate?
+How convenient is it to retail areas/commercial businesses?